codeschool-projects/HTMLPortfolioProject/README.md

 * Creating an HTML page
 * Using classes to organize your page and tie in styles
-* Using headings to denote importance
+* Using headings to denote the importance
 * Adding text using paragraphs
 * Creating links so users can contact you